sr229/HonkSet/README.md

 ## What is Fern

-Fern is a dataset composed of two datasets, namely:
+Fern is a dataset composed of four datasets, namely:
  - Reddit Dataset
  - Papaya Dataset
+ - Cornell Dataset
  - (TBD) Monika After Story Dataset

 And this datasets are further augmented with pre-determined rules and Knowledge bases.